 The gay rodeo, in terms of demographics, is certainly skewed towards older generations.
 Breana, in their late twenties, is one of the few younger competitors.
 Reflecting a more nuanced and complicated model of gender and sexuality, Breana tells me that they went back and forth a bit on identifying as a woman, but ultimately it didn’t feel quite right.
 Using they/them pronouns, they see themselves primarily as: super gay.
 Breana’s always been interested in cowboys, dressing up in boots and a hat ever since they were a kid, and takes on the identifier cowgirl or cowboy in equal measure.

 The women also launch into a dismissal of bisexual women, briefly joking they just haven’t made up their mind.
-They were all somewhat politically conservative and religious--we discussed the border wall and immigration (they being pro-wall).
+They mostly leaned toward politically conservative and religious--we discussed the border wall and immigration (they being pro-wall).
 Zale and her wife are Episcopal--and the first gay couple to be married in the California Episcopal Diocese.
 Bernice and Chrissa both came from conservative Mormon families.
-Bernice tells me it was a long road to unlearning what the Mormon church taught her about homosexuality and the world.
-However, she remains close to her family, taking over the family cattle ranch in Utah.
+Bernice tells me it was a long road to unlearning what the Mormon church taught her about homosexuality.
+However, she remains close to her family, having taken over the family cattle ranch in Utah.
 Her life is tied inextricably to the land, and her friendships are an extension of that: the four women have all made plans to move out together to ranch.
 Zale and Christy have already bought adjacent land for a house.

 Gay Rodeo vs “Straight Rodeo”